dothq/browser-android/README.md

 ## License

-Dot Browser for Desktop is licensed under the Mozilla Public License 2.0.
+Dot Browser for Android is licensed under the Mozilla Public License 2.0.

 Mozilla, Firefox and the Firefox logo are trademarks of the Mozilla Foundation in the U.S. and other countries.